Hubert Gough: Initial attack on Thiepval

-A conference was held on 23 August to plan the attack on Thiepval, and the V Corps Chief of Staff (Brig-Gen Boyd) later brushed aside the GOC 6th Division's objections that an afternoon attack was unwise.
+A conference was held on 23 August to plan the attack on Thiepval, and the V Corps Chief of Staff (Brig-Gen Gerald Boyd) later brushed aside the GOC 6th Division's objections that an afternoon attack was unwise.
 The next day detailed plans for each division's attack were issued not at corps level but by Reserve Army.

 3 September saw an attack by four divisions of Reserve Army from Pozières to the Ancre valley, simultaneously with an attack by Fourth Army.
 V Corps, extending Reserve Army operations into the Ancre valley for the first time, attacked towards St Pierre Divion and Schwaben Redoubt (north of Thiepval) to attack Thiepval from the north.
 II Corps (48th and 25th Divisions, moved up in mid-August) attacked Thiepval.
 These attacks failed.
 4th Australian Division gained part of Fabeck Graben Redoubt north of Mouquet Farm, which was then lost by the Canadian Corps when it relieved 1 ANZAC Corps in the line.

 The attack by 39th and 49th divisions (part of II Corps) failed, with some battalions taking between 30% and 50% casualties.
 Gough attributed the failure to lack of "martial qualities", lack of "discipline and motivation", "ignorance on the part of the Commanding officers" and "poor spirit in the men", to which Claud Jacob, GOC II Corps, added "want of direction", "stage fright", and cowardice on the part of the brigadier, while also commenting adversely on the lack of casualties among the C.O.'s.
 V Corps, at Reserve Army's insistence, sent a detailed critique of the operation to 39th Division.
 However, Gough took responsibility for not having cancelled the operation when it was clear surprise had been lost.
 He had lost an ADC wounded next to him as he observed attacks, his third during the war.